 Ciudad General Escobedo Nuevo Leon, Mexico Travel Guide

 Metrorrey, the tram system, has three lines (L1, L2, L3).
-It is efficient, clean, and covers many areas of the city.
-TransMetro, a feeder bus system, connects to Subway stations.
-An extensive network of urban buses covers areas not directly served by the Metro.
+It is efficient, clean, and covers many parts of the city.
+TransMetro, a feeder bus system, connects to Metro stations.
+An extensive network of urban buses covers zones not directly served by the Metro.

 Cuauhtémoc (L1 & L2) and Zaragoza (L2 & L3, near Macroplaza) are transfer stations.

-Metro stations typically possess elevators and ramps, but accessibility varies.
+Metro stations typically possess elevators and wheelchair ramps, but accessibility varies.
 Buses may have limited features.

 Typically white or yellow with a "TAXI" sign.

-Can be hailed on the street, at stands, or by phone.
+Can be hailed on the street, at stands, or over the phone.

 Usually cash (MXN).
 Negotiate fare beforehand.